texora/texora/README.md

 # 👋 Welcome to my github page! <br />

-I am a diligent software engineer and avid open source developer with over 10 years of experience. <br /> I am focused on building innovative and cutting-edge business solutions for clients around the world. <br /> Unfortunately, most of what I do is not sourced, but feel free to take a look at my public repository here.
+I am a diligent software engineer and avid open source developer with over 10 years of experience. <br /> I am focused on building innovative and cutting-edge business solutions for clients around the world. <br /> Unfortunately, many of what I do is not sourced, but feel free to take a look at my public repository here.